 Equally, there is no guarantee that house prices will rise.
 However, owning a second property that is rented out to tenants including students in university towns can reap considerable financial rewards in both income and capital growth over the medium to longer term.

 Buy to let mortgages are a specialist product and as with all forms of secured borrowing or investment you should always seek professional and qualified financial advice to help you make the right decisions and walk you through the processes involved.

 Buy to let mortgages are fundamentally different in three ways when compared to owner occupied mortgages or remortgages:

-- The Potential Rental Income – the decision as to whether or not a mortgage will be offered is usually based on the rent you will earn as well as your income.
-Though, in some cases your income is not even considered.
+Potential Rental Income – the decision as to whether or not a mortgage will be offered is usually based on the rent you will earn as well as your income.

-- The Interest Rate – buy to let mortgages can have slightly higher interest rates than owner occupied properties.
-Usually because they are regarded as slightly more risky from a lenders point of view.
+Interest Rate – BTL mortgages can have slightly higher interest rates than owner occupied properties because they are regarded as more risky from a lenders point of view.

 Deposit Requirement – typically a minimum of 20% to 25% of the property’s value is required as a deposit.